Wellington On a Plate: The 2023 festival - 'Breaking the Mould'

-The 2022 festival
+The 2022 festival - 'State of Flux'

 The theme for 2022 was 'State of Flux'.
 That year more 12,000 foodies rated 70 different Dine Wellington dishes, explored 80 different drinks as part of Cocktail Wellington, and visited 200 hospitality venues participating in Burger Wellington during the Wellington On a Plate festival.
 Typically 250,000 burgers are sold through the festival each year.

 Two new awards were introduced to the festival in 2022: